alexeykuz-sys/LinguaGames-Project-MS2/README.md

 1.  **UX Development**

-**Project Goals**

-Language based memory game will help users to learn a new language in the relaxed entertaining way.
+Language based memory game will help users to learn a new language in the relaxed, entertaining way.

-As a developer and user, I have never enjoyed playing games that do not have a purpose.
-Therefore, I have decided to create the game that will help users to practice a new language.
+As user, I have never enjoyed playing games that do not have a purpose.
+Therefore, as a developer, I have decided to create the game that will help users to practice a new language.

 The primary goal of the website is to make learning fun and inspire users to return to the game, as they progress.